-Lou Sanz is a multi-award winning writer for film, television, stage and print and a former multi-award winning comedy performer.
-She was most recently nominated in 2016 for two AWGIE awards for her unique Documentary work on Mental Health in Australia.
+Lou Sanz is a multi-award-winning multi-genre writer for film, television, stage and print and a former multi-award-winning comedy performer.

 She is currently scripting a romantic comedy for Aquarius Films (funded by FilmVic), as well as developing a Screen Australia funded indie drama AUDREY (a finalist for Best Unproduced Screenplay 2015) with Invisible Republic and writing a slate of projects alongside co-writer Nicolette Minster, including THE BABY SHOWER (Late Nite Films/ EP- Jenni Tosi) and was invited to pitch a slate of TV and film projects at 37 South – Post, Script, Direct (MIFF).

 Lou also wrote an episode HOW TO STAY MARRIED, season 2, in 2019.

 In 2017, Lou undertook two Professional Development Placements (Season 6, The Blake Mysteries and the final season of Offspring).
 Her work has been screened at Clermont-Ferrand, International Rotterdam Film Festival, Tropfest, St Kilda Film Festival and seen on SBS (Life Support), Channel 7 and ABC.
 Her work has also been published by The Age, Vine, Triple J mag, Kidspot and Women of Letters (Penguin).